CoderDojoPotsdam/intro/README.md

 - Distribute the web page
   1. [**View the website online**][page]
      The webpage is served by GitHub pages.
-     You can view it online any time you want.
+     You can view it online anytime you want.
 Even after a meeting, you can continue to use it at home.
   2. [**Download the website for offline usage**][offline-download]
      You can distribute it with a USB-Device.
-     Some of the tutorials are available offline and vilibly marked.
+     Some of the tutorials are available offline and visibly marked.
   3. **Distribute the webpage locally**
      You may install the [offline server][server-branch] on a local computer.
      People can access it without an internet connection.